 462 natural areas in Serbia are protected, out of which 5 are national parks, 16 landscape of exceptional features, 67 nature reserves, 16 nature parks, 316 natural monuments and 42 areas of cultural and historical importance.
 The total protected area is 5.91% of the Serbian territory (522,120 ha).
 The spatial plan of the Republic of Serbia states that the total protected area should be increased to 10% by 2015 and to 12% by 2021.

-There are 5 IUCN Members in Serbia: Ecolibri Bionet: Center for Biodiversity Conservation and Sustainable Development, Green Network of Vojvodina, Institute for Nature Conservation of Serbia, Institute for Nature Conservation of Vojvodina Province and Ministry of Natural Resources, Mining and Spatial Planning.
+There are 5 IUCN Members in Serbia: Ecolibri Bionet: Center for Biodiversity Conservation and Sustainable Development, Green Network of Vojvodina, Institute for Nature Conservation of Serbia, Institute for Nature Conservation of Vojvodina Province and Ministry of Energy, Development and Environmental Protection of Serbia.
 IUCN Programme Office for South-Eastern Europe is located in Belgrade, Serbia, generously hosted by the Institute for Nature Conservation of Serbia since its opening in 2004.